September 28, 2021

 Cost of Dental Crowns at Kirkland

-The cost of the crowns depending on many factors including the material used in the crown and the size of the tooth.
+The cost of the crowns depends on many factors including the material used in the dental crown and the size of the tooth.

 All-metal crowns, made of a metal alloy, are usually cheaper than gold or porcelain crowns.

 Costs may also vary according to the amount of work the dentist has to perform before putting in the crown.